Linda Baker

 Linda L. Baker (born 1948) is an American schoolteacher and politician from Maine.
-Baker, a Republican from Topsham, Maine, represented District 23 in the Maine Senate.
+Baker, a Republican from Topsham, Maine, represented District 23 in the Maine Senate from 2014 to 2016.
 District 23 encompasses all of Sagadahoc County, Maine and the adjacent town of Dresden.

-Baker taught in public schools for 31 years, including 26 at Mount Ararat High School in Topsham.
-She also spent 8 years on the Topsham Finance Committee and 3 years as a selectwoman on the Topsham Town Council.
+Baker taught in public schools for 31 years, including 26 at Mt.
+Ararat High School in Topsham.
+She also spent eight years on the Topsham Finance Committee and 3 years as a selectwoman on the Topsham Town Council.